klevu/jsv2-early-adopters/components/color-swatches/README.md

 # Add Color swatch base component

 This is base component for product color swatch functionality.
-As this is component it won't have any output on UI.
+As it is a component it won't have any output on UI.
 It only initialize core functions.

 You will find the necessary resources for this module available here:
 [resources](/components/color-swatches/resources).
 Please add these with the